 - Losing interest in hobbies and activities

-What Is Involved in Treatment for Ativan Addiction?
+What Is Involved In Treatment For Ativan Addiction?

 While addiction is a serious disease that plagues millions of Americans every year, it is very treatable.
 Individuals diagnosed with an addiction or a substance use disorder can still live a full, healthy life after they get past active addiction.
 Since evidence-based therapies have access to the highest quality of testing and statistics, they have become extremely reliable.
 These therapies have helped boost long-term sobriety for those suffering at a higher rate.
 Most of the time, substance use disorders that involve benzos and Ativan require you start at the highest, most intensive level of care: medical detoxification.

 During medical detox, the immediate needs of the client will be met.
 They include medication that manages the symptoms associated with benzodiazepine withdrawal.
 Medical professionals will continually monitor your health 24/7 throughout your stay.
-You could be in the detox for three to seven days, depending on the severity of your addiction and other medical problems that may be present.
+You could be in detox for three to seven days, depending on the severity of your addiction and other medical problems that may be present.
 During your stay, you’ll become prepared for the level of care you’ll complete after detox.

-There are three major levels of care after detox, which are all dependent on the severity of the client’s addiction, dual diagnoses, and other factors.
+There are three major levels of care after detox, which are all dependent on the severity of the client’s addiction, dual diagnosis, and other factors.
 The three levels of care include residential inpatient, intensive outpatient, and outpatient services.

 If the team determines that you require additional medical care, they will place you in residential treatment.
 You’ll receive care tailored to your needs, and you’ll go through therapies that will help find the root of your addiction and educate you about ways to change your behavior.